antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 ### A word on "refactoring"

-Developers love spending time refactoring.
-After a major project or a large push, developers will generally ask time to spend refactoring.
-When they join a project, they'll ask to spend time refactoring.
 What does refactoring mean?
 According to [Martin Fowler](https://refactoring.com/), "Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior.".
 The key phrase in this definition is "without changing it's external behavior".
 Implicit in this definition is confidence and certainty.
 How can you be confident that your changes didn't change external behavior?
 I posit that the only way you can have certainty is through some form of checking, either manually or through automated tests.
-If you are changing code and have no meaningful feedback, you are rewriting code, not refactoring it.
+Changing code without meaningful feedback is rewriting, not refactoring.

 ## Todo list example